Hunger (Hamsun novel): Translations into English

 Hunger was first translated into English in 1899 by the writer and feminist George Egerton.
 Sverre Lyngstad incorrectly claimed that her translation was bowdlerized, in relation to the narrator's wandering sexual thoughts and actions.
 Instead, it was the widely available sixth (May 1921) and later Knopf printings of her translation that were censored, resulting in 263 instead of 266 pages.
 Stefano Evangelista notes that the Egerton translation "has withstood the passage of time very well" and Tore Rem notes that it is "arguably more radical than Lyngstad's translation".

 A translation by Robert Bly was published in 1967.
 Lyngstad stated that Bly missed the mixing of the present and past tenses of the original, suggestive of a febrile mind, instead using a uniform past tense.
 He also noted that Bly's translation confused Oslo's streets and places.

-The most recent translation, by Sverre Lyngstad in 1996, is considered by many to be definitive.
+The 1996 translation by Sverre Lyngstad has been considered by many to be definitive.

+A new translation by Tore Rem and Terence Cave was published in 2023 by Oxford World's Classics.